Arthi-chaud/Meelo/docs/src/setting-up.md

 ## Prepare your music library

 The toughest part is to have an organised music library.
-The way files are organized are up to you!
+The way files are organised are up to you!
 But here is a recommended architecture:

 ```tree
 Library's Folder